BerinMadzak/project-board/README.md

 You can try the project here: https://project-board-woad.vercel.app (might have to wait about a minute for the server to start)

-A full-hstack project management app built wit **React**, **TypeScript**, **Node.js** and **PostgreSQL**.
+A full-stack project management app built with **React**, **TypeScript**, **Node.js** and **PostgreSQL**.
 Organise work across multiple projects using a drag-and-drop Kanban board, collaborate with teammates in real time, and track progress through an analytics dashboard.

 ## Features
 - **User Authentication**: Register, log in, and stay logged in with JWT session persistence.